 Precisely selected wavelengths of light to treat pigment in the epidermis and superficial dermis, with quick results and minimal downtime.

-This recent breakthrough in CO2 laser technology allows comfortable treatment of superficial skin pigment in most skin types with minimal-downtime.
+This recent breakthrough in fractional resurfacing laser technology allows comfortable treatment of superficial skin pigment in almost all skin types with minimal-downtime.
+It also allows for ultrasound-driven, direct delivery of pigment suppressor enzyme, peptides and moisturising elements to the deeper layers of the skin.